chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

             end
         end

-* The ``number of particles`` is set to one as we only want one cylinder.
+* The ``number of particles`` is set to one as we only want one particle.

-* The ``stencil order`` is set to 2 as this is the highest order we can use, and it won't lead to Runge instability.
+* The ``stencil order`` is set to 2 as this is the highest order we can use, and it does not lead to Runge instability.

 * The ``refine mesh inside radius factor`` is set to 0.8.
-This will create a mesh refinement around the particle that avoids having hanging nodes used in the calculation and help ensure a small enough mesh around the cylinder.
+This will create a mesh refinement around the particle that avoids having hanging nodes in the calculation and help ensure an adequately fine mesh around the particle.

 * The ``refine mesh outside radius factor`` is set to 1.2.
-This will create a mesh refinement around the particle that avoids having hanging nodes used in the calculation and help ensure a small enough mesh around the cylinder.
+This will create a mesh refinement around the particle that avoids having hanging nodes in the calculation and help ensure an adequately fine mesh around the particle.

 * The ``initial refinement`` is set to 0.
-In this case, the initial mesh is small enough that the mesh around the particle is sufficiently smaller than the particle.
-In this case, it's not necessary to pre-refine the mesh around the particle.
+In this case, the initial mesh is small enough to ensure that the mesh around the particle is sufficiently smaller than the particle.
+In this case, it is not necessary to pre-refine the mesh around the particle.

 * The ``integrate motion`` is set to false because we are not interested in the dynamic of the particle as this is a steady case.